 All Council contracts are to include Contract Management requirements.
-Furthermore, contracts are to be proactively managed by the member of Council Staff responsible for the delivery of the contracted goods, services and works to ensure Council receives Value for Money.
+Furthermore, contracts are to be proactively managed by the member of Council Staff responsible for the delivery of the contracted goods, services and works to ensure Council receives a Best Value Outcome.

-Councils Contract Review and Extension process shall be used to facilitate Contract approved extensions.
+Councils Contract review and extension process shall be used to facilitate Contract approved extensions.

-Signed Contract Documentation will also be placed on Council's Contract Management System.
+Signed Contract documentation will also be placed on Council's Contract Management System.